 This gaming keyboard has the latest technological enhancements but is affordable for gamers on a budget.
 Those who use their keyboard for work or schoolwork or share it with others will appreciate its resistance to spills and dust.
 It is a keyboard that can serve many purposes, take some hits (or spills), and keep on ticking.

-Nevertheless, it's worth deliberating on certain shortcomings of the Corsair K55 RGB Pro XT.
+Nevertheless, certain shortcomings of the Corsair K55 RGB Pro XT are worth mentioning.
 Although functional and responsive, the rubber dome switches don't have the same gratifying tactile sensation as mechanical switches.
-There is also the issue of longevity; mechanical switches tend to last for much longer.
-We would also like to point out that although the accompanying clip-in palm rest offers a degree of comfort, some users might find it to be a little short and have an angle that is too sharp.
+We recommend checking out the affordable Redragon K552 if you prefer mechanical switches.
+There is also the issue of longevity; mechanical switches tend to last much longer.
+Furthermore, while the accompanying clip-in palm rest offers a degree of comfort, some users may find it to be a bit short and have an angle that is too sharp.
 Of course, this depends a lot upon hand size.
 With these considerations in mind, the cost-effectiveness and feature-rich design make the K55 an appealing choice for anyone seeking a customizable and budget-friendly gaming keyboard.
-Those looking for a model with mechanical switches should take a look at what the affordable Redragon K552 has to offer.

 The Logitech G915 Lightspeed is a thoughtfully designed and smart-looking keyboard.
 Underneath the graceful exterior, however, is a feature-rich tool that thrilled us with the lighting effects.
 Of course, the most important defining characteristic is that it is wireless, which is unusual among gaming keyboards.
 We were skeptical at first, but we didn't have any issues with latency or N-key rollover in our extensive testing (which included, of course, tons of playing MMOs and MOBAs.)